|

 beginners advanced both young, old, male or female.
 Nothing to be shy

 about.
-Once you get the basic skills, you'll be on your way to enjoy
+Once you get the fundamental skills, you'll be on your way to

-the game better since your understanding of the game is better than the
+the game better; your understanding of the game will be better

 training will set you up for good.
 You don't need to struggle on how to